injaneity/CS203-Kickoff/README.md

 ### Infrastructure Management

 - **Terraform**: The entire architecture is provisioned and managed using Terraform, ensuring consistency and ease of deployment.
+An S3 backend has been set up with DynamoDB state locking to allow for collaboration and continuous deployment.

 ## CI/CD Pipeline Overview